 Temporary Residence Adaptation (TRA) grant: Up to $40,637 if veteran qualifies for SAH grant; up to $7,256 if veteran qualifies for SHA grant.

-Home Improvement and Structural Alterations (HISA) grant: Up to $6,800 for veterans and servicemembers with a service-connected disability OR for veterans with a non-service-connected condition rated 50% or more service-connected; Up to $2,000 for veterans with a non-service-connected condition.
+Home Improvement and Structural Alterations (HISA) grant: Up to $6,800 for veterans and service members with service-connected disabilities or for veterans with non-service-connected conditions rated 50% or more service-connected; Up to $2,000 for veterans with non-service-connected conditions.

 Keep in mind that grant recipients do not have to use the total grant amount in a given year; instead, they can draw from the funds up to three different times in future years.

 The application process for VA-sponsored housing assistance grants is pretty straightforward.
-It can be completed online via the VA’s eBenefits portal or by completing the application and mailing it to the closest VA regional loan center.
+The application can be completed online via the VA’s eBenefits portal or by mail to the closest VA regional loan center.
 Alternately, veterans can reach out directly to the VA by calling 800-827-1000.
 After the application is submitted, veterans will be notified of the VA’s decision via mail or through the eBenefits portal.

-However, for the HISA grant, the process is a bit different (and a bit more complex).
-In addition to completing an application form, the veteran has to provide a written prescription from a VA physician providing a detailed overview of why the home improvement or structural alteration is merited as well as a written itemized estimate for the cost of labor, materials, permits and potential inspections for the home alteration.
+However, for the HISA grant, the process is a bit more complex.
+In addition to completing an application form, the veteran has to provide a written prescription from a VA physician, providing a detailed overview of why the home improvement or structural alteration is merited, as well as a written itemized estimate for the cost of labor, materials, permits and potential inspections for the home alteration.